Rich455/Graph-Based-Discovery-of-Genomic-Subtypes-in-Acute-Myeloid-Leukemia/README.md

 - **CEBPA / IDH2**:
   Strong bidirectional link between biallelic CEBPA mutations and IDH2.

-Green arrows indicate that the presence of one mutation significantly increases the likelihood of the other.
-Arrow thickness and edge labels reflect association strength (log-odds coefficient) and p-value.

 This network accurately recapitulates the major molecular subclasses of AML as defined in current clinical guidelines (ELN 2022, ICC).